cpsource/one-click-hugo-cms/site/content/contact/_index.md

     text: "24x7"
 ---

 We’d love to get in touch with you.
-Just email us at RedFireConsultants@gmail.com for an immediate response.
+Just email us at RedFireConsultants@gmail.com.